 Well, I was the sucker this year, Razib had his 50 bucks by 8 PM and I had conceded well before that.
 He didn't need Silver, he could have used Real Clear Politics or just about anyone else and won this bet.
 The only people predicting a Romney win were hopeful Republicans so that was not the issue but I could at least predict a loss for poll averaging.
 Statistical averaging is not science, outside of psychology.
 Right?

 Sure, though it is academic because I am out $50.
 But while science media beatifies Nate Silver of the New York Times, we have to ask why, since he is not the only one who was right, he is getting more attention than people who were more right.
-Since Razib and I picked November 4th as our bet, Silver got 49 out of 50.
-Still impressive but everyone else who averaged got that also.
+Since Razib and I picked November 4th as our bet, Silver got 49 out of 50 - everyone else who averaged got that also.

 Heck, even people betting in Europe got 49 of 50 correct, they got the same one wrong Silver did: